dbos-inc/dbos-docs/docs/getting-started/quickstart.md

   }}
 />

 In this guide, you'll start by deploying a sample "Hello" app to the cloud.
-After that, we'll show you how to run it locally.
+Then, you'll run it locally.

 <LargeTabs groupId="language">